A TV meteorologist of 33 years declined the vaccine, citing personal freedoms. He was fired.

 Today, it is with a heavy heart, I announce after over 33 years, I am no longer employed at TV6.
 I am sad, but, to...Posted by Karl Bohnak on Wednesday, September 15, 2021

 Bohnak’s post echoes some of the concerns unvaccinated people nationwide have pointed to as to why they won’t get immunized against the virus that causes covid-19.
-Much like others who’ve said vaccination mandates trample on their personal freedoms, Bohnak said “the abrogation of our liberty and freedom under the guise of a pandemic is very disturbing to me.”
+Much like others who’ve said vaccination mandates trample on their personal freedoms, Bohnak said that “the abrogation of our liberty and freedom under the guise of a pandemic is very disturbing to me.”

-The post announcing that he was fired is accompanied by a Facebook disclaimer with information from the World Health Organization: Coronavirus “vaccines go through many tests for safety and effectiveness and are then monitored closely.”
+The post announcing he was fired is accompanied by a Facebook disclaimer with information from the World Health Organization: Coronavirus “vaccines go through many tests for safety and effectiveness and are then monitored closely.”

 Bohnak did not immediately respond to a request for comment Saturday.
 Mike King, a spokesman with Gray Television, shared the company’s mandatory vaccination policy with The Post, but he declined to comment on Bohnak’s dismissal.